adarsh8081/adarsh_portfolio/README.md

 A comprehensive, modern portfolio website built with Next.js, Node.js, Python FastAPI, and AI-powered chatbot functionality.

+## 🚀 Vercel Deployment
+This project is configured for Vercel deployment with the Next.js app in the `web` folder.

 ## 📋 Table of Contents

 - [Features](#features)